DataDog/integrations-core/asana/README.md

 This integration ingests the following logs:

-- Audit Logs: Audit logs offer a record of important events, empowering your teams to detect and minimize the impact of incidents when they occur, and scrutinize configuration edits.
+- **Audit Logs**: Audit logs provide a detailed record of significant events, enabling your teams to identify and mitigate the impact of incidents as they arise, while also reviewing configuration changes with precision.

-This integration collects audit logs and sends them to Datadog for analysis.
-Datadog uses the built-in logs pipeline to parse and enrich these logs, enabling effortless search and analysis.
-The integration provides insight into activities on the Asana platform through the out-of-the-box dashboards.
-Also, this integration provides out-of-the-box detection rules.
+This integration gathers audit logs and forwards them to Datadog for seamless analysis.
+Datadog leverages its built-in log pipelines to parse and enrich these logs, facilitating easy search and detailed insights.
+With preconfigured dashboards, the integration offers clear visibility into activities within the Asana platform.
+Additionally, it includes ready-to-use detection rules for enhanced monitoring and security.

 ## Setup